shopware5/devdocs/source/designers-guide/custom-detail-page/index.md

 }
 ```

 The image slider container has a bottom margin for those thumbnails by default.
-Because we have removed it, we can also get rid of the bottom margin:
+Because we have removed it, we can also remove the bottom margin:

 ```
 .image-slider--container {